What is homeowners insurance?

-The special homeowners policy pays for loss or damage to personal property on an actual cash value basis.
+The special homeowners policy pays for loss or damage to personal property on an actual cash value (ACV) basis.
 This is determined by taking the replacement cost value and subtracting depreciation based on age and obsolescence.
-If you want coverage for personal property on a replacement cost basis, you can purchase a HO-5 type policy or add a Personal Property Replacement Cost endorsement.
+If you want coverage for personal property on a replacement cost basis, you can purchase an HO-5 type policy or add a personal property replacement cost endorsement.

-How does the homeowner policy pay for damage to a roof?
+How does the homeowners policy pay for damage to a roof?

 Generally, the roof, which is part of the dwelling, is covered on a replacement cost basis (less your deductible).
-However, homes with a very old roof or a previously damaged roof may have restrictions limiting coverage to actual cash value instead.
-In addition, some companies have policies that change the coverage from replacement cost to actual cash value after a roof gets to be a certain age (i.e., 10-15 years).
+However, homes with a very old roof or a previously damaged roof may have restrictions limiting coverage to ACV instead.
+In addition, some companies have policies that change the coverage from replacement cost to ACV after a roof gets to be a certain age (i.e., 10-15 years).
 Check with your agent to be sure what level of coverage you have on your roof.

-No, the homeowners policy specifically excludes water damage.
+No, a homeowners policy specifically excludes water damage.
 This exclusion includes flood, surface water, waves, tidal water, overflow of a body of water, water that backs up from sewers, drains or sump pumps, water that seeps through the basement walls and floors.
-Note: water damage caused by a broken pipe in the house would be covered.
-The National Flood Insurance Plan is the only source to get flood insurance for residential property.
+Water damage caused by a broken pipe in the house would be covered.
+The National Flood Insurance Program (NIFP) is the only source to get flood insurance for a residential property.
 Your agent should be able to assist you if you need to carry flood coverage.

 Will sewer backup coverage apply if there is a flood?

 I have a child at college living in a dorm.
-Is the child's personal property, including TV and stereo, covered?
+Is the child's personal property covered?

-Most homeowner policies will extend some coverage to property children have in their possession while away at school.
-Some policies, however, exclude or limit coverage on certain expensive items such as a computer or stereo.
+Most homeowners policies will extend some coverage to property children have in their possession while away at school.
+Some policies, however, exclude or limit coverage on certain expensive items such as a computer or TV.
 If your policy does not provide adequate coverage you may need to consider a separate tenants/renters policy for that location or an endorsement to increase personal property coverage limits.

 What factors go into determining my homeowners insurance premium?